How do I know if a car seat will fit properly in my car?

 As of September 2016, Diono has approved the use of all current models of Diono convertible car seats and booster seats with Ford Motor Company’s Inflatable Seat Belts.
 This allowance is retroactive to previous Radian convertible and Monterey booster models.

-Cambria, and Monterey booster seats accommodate growing children, have a wider seat base and therefore cannot fit three across in most vehicles.
+- Cambria and Monterey booster seats are designed to accommodate growing children and have a wider seat base, therefore they cannot fit three across in most vehicles.

 Will my child fit in Diono convertible seats to the maximum height and weight?

 - All car seats are designed with a 50th percentile child in mind and tested with the same size child test dummies.

 - Pediatric growth charts are used when test dummies are designed and manufactured.
 Anthropomorphic test dummies (ATDs) are not designed by car seat manufacturers.

 - Therefore, our testing matrixes are limited to certain size test dummies to use for testing.
 Since these specific ATDs fit our car seats, weight and heights are determined based on these specific test dummies.
 Children grow at different rates, shapes and sizes.